Biological veterinary medicine: Holistic approaches for animals

 - Individualized therapy: Each treatment is individually tailored to the animal.

-Therapy methods in biological veterinary medicine (selection)
+Therapeutic methods in biological veterinary medicine (selection)

-- Mycotherapy: treatment with medicinal mushrooms
+- Mycotherapy: Treatment with medicinal mushrooms

-- Biophotonal/soft laser treatment
+- Biophoton/soft laser treatment

-- Mistletoe therapy: especially in tumor diseases
+- Mistletoe therapy: Especially in the case of tumor diseases

 Areas of application in veterinary medicine

-- Immune modulation: susceptibility to infection, vaccination damage
+- Immunomodulation: Susceptibility to infection, vaccine damage

-Criticism & evaluation
+Criticism & Review

-Examples of biological forms of therapy
+Examples of biological therapies

-Mistle therapy for tumor diseases
+Mistletoe therapy for tumor diseases

-- Reduce side effects of conventional therapies
+- to reduce the side effects of conventional therapies

-- To strengthen the immune system
+- Strengthening the immune system

 Mechanisms of action:

-- Viscotoxins: directly damage to the cell for tumor cells
+- Viscotoxins: Directly damaging to tumor cells

-- Flavonoids & polysaccharides: antioxidant, immunoducting
+- Flavonoids & Polysaccharides: Antioxidant, immunomodulating

 Main effects: